-- Any unauthorized person on school property will be reported to the principal or designee.
+- All visitors must report to the Main Office/Front Entrance upon arrival, present photo identification and obtain a visitor's badge, which must be worn throughout the visit and returned upon departure. - Any unauthorized person on school property will be reported to the principal or designee.
 Unauthorized persons will be asked to leave.
-The police may be called if the situation warrants it. - All visitors are expected to abide by the rules for Public Conduct on School Property contained in this Code of Conduct.
+The police may be called if the situation warrants. - All visitors are expected to abide by the rules for Public Conduct on School Property contained in this Code of Conduct. - Any individual matter or request by a visitor shall be directed to the Building Administration.